faziehan/PSD-Data/README.md

 # PSD-Data

-## This is raw data collection that used to extract product and service features in our research for Product-Service Design under Faculty of Technical and Vocational Education, Universiti Tun Hussien Onn Malaysia.
+## This is raw data collection that used in our research project

 ## This repository consist of three directories
 1. Optimization <br>